 While the race itself will only require you to run, the training should include a LOT more.

-Strength training does wonders for your joints, bone density, mobility and preventing injury.
+Strength training does wonder for your joints, bone density, mobility and preventing injury.

 It also highlights problem areas or weaknesses in your running.